AnthonyCxx/Notes-and-Writeups/C/Data Types/Enumerations.md

 {
     // Initialize a player
     struct Player player_one = { 10, 0, RED };    // Health, score, team ('Team' enum)
+                                      // ^ 'RED' is 0, as it is the first value

     // Print stats
     printf("Health: %d\n", player_one.health);